- CarPlay is an Apple standard that gives you a simplified interface on your car’s head unit to interact with your iPhone.

 Similar to WhatsApp, Telegram is another popular messaging service.
-If it’s your preferred mode of communication (over Messages or WhatsApp) with your peers, friends, and family, then you can use Telegram with CarPlay to receive/make calls and receive/send messages using Siri without losing your focus on the road.
+Suppose it’s your preferred mode of communication (over Messages or WhatsApp) with your peers, friends, and family.
+In that case, you can use Telegram with CarPlay to receive/make calls and receive/send messages using Siri without losing your focus on the road.

 Best Built-In CarPlay Apps for iPhone